morellik/play-morphia/README.md

 Acknowledgement
 --------------

-Thanks to for his contribution to Play 2.6 migration.
+Thanks to rozkerim for his contribution to Play 2.6 migration.